💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 When will I get my ballot in the mail?

 On Sept.
 17, the Pa.
 Supreme Court ordered the removal of Green Party presidential candidates from the ballot, freeing county election boards to move forward with printing and mailing ballots to voters.
 Philadelphia voters who already applied for theirs can expect to receive ballots within a week to 10 days of the court decision, according to Deputy City Commissioner Nick Custodio.

 Who’s gonna count my mail-in ballot?

 Your county election officials.
 In Philadelphia, that’s the City Commissioners, a bipartisan panel of three people elected to run the city’s elections and handle voter registration.

 Every election, the commissioners tabulate ballots at their office on Delaware Avenue (aka.
 Columbus Boulevard) near Spring Garden.
 To offer some transparency for the first year with mail-in ballots, the office had a livestream of their tabulation center where they counted mail-in ballots after the June primary.

-Be real: Am I safer voting in person or by mail?
+Am I safer voting in person or by mail?

 The pandemic has also placed enormous strain on in-person voting.
 Poll workers are also asking that voters follow the mail-in process to reduce congestion. (“Every in-person vote increases chance of COVID transmission at polling places,” tweeted Ryan Godfrey, an inspector of elections in West Philly.)